Chase Petty: Cincinnati Reds

 On March 13, 2022, the Twins traded Petty to the Cincinnati Reds in exchange for Sonny Gray and Francis Peguero.
 He opened the 2022 season with the Single-A Daytona Tortugas.
 Petty was promoted to the High-A Dayton Dragons after going 0–4 record with a 3.18 ERA and 60 strikeouts in 17 appearances with 12 starts at Daytona; in seven outings for Dayton, he pitched to a 1-2 record and 4.40 ERA with 33 strikeouts.

 Petty split the 2023 campaign between Dayton and the Double-A Chattanooga Lookouts, accumulating an 0-2 record and 1.72 ERA with 66 strikeouts over 68 innings of work.
 In 2024, pitching primarily for Double-A Chattanooga, Petty posted a 4.20 ERA and an 11-5 record with 130 strikeouts.

 On April 30, 2025, Petty was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made three appearances (two starts) for the Reds during his rookie campaign, but struggled to an 0-3 record and 19.50 ERA with seven strikeouts over six innings of work.

+Petty was optioned to Triple-A Louisville to begin the 2026 season.